Mighty Long Fall

 “I know a good way to warm you up,” he purred, leading her to the dance floor.

 Without any resistance, she followed his lead.
 She’d always loved to dance at the clubs, and Levi was pretty much the perfect dance partner with his fluid movements and sense of rhythm.
 The music pulsed with a heavy bass as she and Levi kept perfect time with each other.
-He placed his arms on her shoulders at the same time she placed her hands on either side of his waist, their hips swaying left and right as they felt the music and responded to the movements of each other.
+He placed his arms on her shoulders at the same time she set her hands on either side of his waist, their hips swaying left and right as they felt the music and responded to one another’s movements.

 Assessing the clientele, there appeared to be all manner of beings here, but the atmosphere was not as casual and friendly as at the Lotus.
 There were those that had the characteristics of vampires, some of the more common type of shapeshifters, and possibly fae, but very few actual humans.